Hua and Manzikou Rock

 Nantou Attractions

-From the Special Study Center, along the small path on the east side of the Conservation Center, it takes about 5 to 8 minutes to reach "Huaji Manguo Stele."
-In the spring of the 12th year of the Guangxu era, the characters "Huaji Manguo" were inscribed on a large rock, and later, people repainted it with red lacquer.
-In addition to the four large characters, the stele also clearly states: "Authorized by the Governor-General of Taiwan and Pescadores, Chen Fangbo, to nurture and develop the indigenous communities."
-The Huaji Manguo Stele, along with the Opening Wilderness Stele, is a designated national historic site, serving as evidence of land reclamation during the Qing Dynasty.
-Although it is located in a remote area and can be hard to find, the scenic views along the way are suitable for a leisurely walk.
-Visitors can also head to Ming Hsin Academy for a cultural journey.
+From the Endemic Species Research Institute, a drive along the small road on the east side of the Conservation Center takes about 5 to 8 minutes to reach "Huaji Mankai Stele."
+In the spring of the 12th year of the Guangxu era, the words "Huaji Mankai" were inscribed on a large rock, later repainted in red by later generations.
+In addition to the four large characters of the main text, it is clearly inscribed on the stele: "Commissioned by the Governing Minister, Chen Fangbo, in charge of the Tai-Peng Military Affairs, to promote development."
+The Huaji Mankai Stele, along with the "Kaiping Honghuang Stele," is a designated national historic site, serving as evidence of land reclamation during the Qing Dynasty.
+Although it is located in a remote area and can be difficult to find, the scenic views along the way make it suitable for a leisurely walk.
+Visitors can also take the opportunity to head to Mingxin Academy for a cultural journey.

 Recommended Hotel Bookings